Red-Rapious/Connect-4-AI/README.md

   - [Loosing moves anticipation](libs/alpha-beta-solver/src/anticipating_alpha_beta.rs): uses optimized alignement checking from the Bitboard to efficiently predict short-term winning outcome.
 If the opponent has a winning move, we are forced to play against it.
 This allows to considerably reduce the search tree.
   - [Score-based move ordering](libs/alpha-beta-solver/src/alpha_beta_with_ordering.rs): each move is given a score using population count.
 The moves are then sorted using insertion sort, and recursively computed by decreasing score, to reduce the number of explored positions.
   - [Optimised transposition table](libs/alpha-beta-solver/src/alpha_beta_with_optimised_transposition.rs): uses a bigger Transposition table.
 The new transposition table is optimised by truncating the keys from 64 to 32 bits, and uses the Chineese remainers theorem to guarantee its correctness.
+  - [Lower bound transposition table](libs/alpha-beta-solver/src/alpha_beta_with_lower_bound_transposition.rs): instead of storing positions in the transposition table only when it creates a new upper bound, the lower bound transposition table stores both upper and lower bounds.

 ## Running